-Rise of new age collaboration tools demands monitoring connectivity, uptime and response.
+New collaboration tools demand monitoring connectivity, uptime and response.
 Try CloudReady to ensure posts, integrations and APIs are healthy.

-New Tools: If You Depend on Them Then You Need to Monitor Them
+New Tools: If You Depend on Them, You Need to Monitor Them

 The recent rise of online collaboration tools like Slack, Yammer and Microsoft Teams has been a huge boost to productivity for teams large and small.
 Group chat is a growing tool in the arsenal for improving productivity for the enterprise.
 Integrated chat, channels, posts, bots and plugins – every organization can have a real-time digital hub for all of their collaboration and systems needs.

 But the utility and value of these online tools is only as good as they are reliable and perform well.
 If a post or chat lands on a page is everyone seeing it?
 If a post falls in the woods, does anyone hear it?
 How long does it take to deliver a message?
 What’s the uptime and availability of Slack vs Microsoft Teams?

 Widely Adopted by End-Users – You’re Still on the Hook